chbh-opensource/mri-on-bear-edu/docs/workshop2/visualizing-mri-data.md

 You can now load/open an image to view.
 Click 'File' → 'Add from file' (and then select the file in your directory e.g., `rds/projects/c/chechlmy-chbh-mricn/xxx/CHBH/visualization/T1.nii`).

+You can also type directly in the terminal:

+`fsleyes file.nii.gz`

-You can also type directly in the terminal `fsleyes file.nii.gz` where you replace `file.nii.gz` with the name of the actual file you want to open.
+where you replace `file.nii.gz` with the name of the actual file you want to open.

 However, you will need to include the full path to the file if you are not in the same directory when you open the terminal window e.g. `fsleyes rds/projects/c/chechlmy-chbh-mricn/xxx/CHBH/visualization/T1.nii`

 You should now see a T1 scan loaded in ortho view with three canvases corresponding to the sagittal, coronal, and axial planes.